Profile picture for user Yue Florence Lin

 Personal Statement

-Prior to her doctoral studies, Yue gained experience at the American Enterprise Institute and the Center for Strategic and International Studies, two top-ranking think tanks in Washington, D.C., where she worked on demographic and educational policies, as well as Chinese business and governance.
-She also served as a Research Assistant for the Institute of New Structural Economics at Peking University, focusing on development finance institutions.
+Prior to doctoral studies, Yue gained experience at two D.C.-based think tanks: American Enterprise Institute, and the Center for Strategic and International Studies.
+She also served as a Research Assistant for the Institute of New Structural Economics at Peking University, focusing on overseas development finance institutions.
 Yue is a proud alumna of Johns Hopkins University, School of Advanced International Studies (SAIS), and Hong Kong Baptist University.

 Primary Subfield